KickstartFX LogoKickstartFX Docs

 • A fully modularized build, including fully modularized dependencies and the usage of jmods

-• Markdown rendering capabilities out-of-the-box with flexmark
+• Markdown rendering capabilities out-of-the-box with flexmark and the JavaFX WebView

 • Integrated ability to automatically codesign the application on Windows and macOS